-They also help to give the skin a quick blast of moisture and create a clear canvas on which to apply your moisturiser, serums, oils and eye creams.
+Toners also help to give the skin a quick blast of moisture and create a clear canvas on which to apply moisturiser, serums, oils and eye creams.

 Moisturising toners contain oily ingredients, and they work to replenish the oils in your skin to keep moisture locked in.

-Astringent toners tend to contain some form of acid, such as glycolic acid, and most contain alcohol.
+Astringent toners tend to contain some form of acid, such as glycolic acid, witch hazel, and most contain alcohol.

 Refreshing toners contain botanicals such as tea tree oil, caffeine, green tea or other floral extracts, and they make your skin feel fresh and energised after cleansing.

-These are best for people with sensitive skin.
+Refreshing toner is best for people with sensitive skin.
 Refreshing toners can work well for people with mature skin, too, because some of the natural ingredients like rose water, orange blossom or hyaluronic acid are moisturising.

 Some people prefer to use their fingers and apply it directly, while others use cotton pads to sweep the toner over their skin.